Walter Dowler

 Pre War

-Born in 1885 in Rushden, Herts. son of Thomas (born in Rushden) and Susan (nee Webster) Dowler (born in Norwich) and christened on 10 May 1885 in Rushden.
+Walter Dowler was born in 1885 in Rushden, Hertfordshire, the son of Thomas and Susan Dowler (nee Webster) and baptised on 10 May 1885 in Rushden.
+His father had been born in Rushden and his mother in Norwich.

 Wartime Service

-No service records have survived.
-He was 25085 Driver Dowler in the 46th.
+No service records have survived but it is known that he was Driver Dowler (reg.
+No. 25085) in the 46th.
 Battery, 39th.
 Brigade, Royal Field Artillery.
-He most probably worked with the horses pulling the gun carriages and they were providing artillery coverage for the 1st, Infantry Division.
+He most probably worked with the horses pulling the gun carriages and they were providing artillery coverage for the 1st Infantry Division.

-In the days prior to the 13th.
-November which was the last day of the battle, the 1st.
+In the days prior to the 13 November, the last day of the battle, the 1st.
 Division was holding the line during the big enemy attacks as the Germans tried to get past Gheluvelt along the Menin Road to Ypres.
 Although the 1st.
-Division was pulled back after November 13th. their artillery would still have been left assisting others ‘holding the line’ and would have been under fire from the enemy.
+Division was pulled back after 13 November their artillery would still have been left assisting others ‘holding the line’ and would have been under fire from the enemy.

-Driver Walter Dowler aged 29 was killed on the November 18th. just 3 months after arriving in Europe and his body was never found.
-His name appears on the great Menin Gate (Panels 5/9) in Ypres alongside 54,000 others who were not found but still lie there on the battlefields.
+Driver Walter Dowler was killed on 18 November 1914, aged 29, just 3 months after arriving in Europe.
+He has no known grave as his body was not recovered for burial and his name is commemorated on the Ypres (Menin Gate) Memorial (Panel 9) in Belgium, alongside 54,000 others who were not found but still lie on the battlefields.

 Additional Information

-Brother of Thomas Henry Dowler died 27 Jul 1916 and listed on this same memorial.
+Brother of Thomas Henry Dowler who served with the Bedfordshire Regiment and died 27 July 1916 and who is also listed on the St Mary's Church Memorial, Rushden.

 Acknowledgments